sathvikareddy2/breastcancer_classification/README.md

 # Breast Cancer Classification

 ## Overview
+Breast cancer is one of the most common forms of cancer worldwide, and early detection is essential for improving the survival rate of affected individuals.
+The ability to identify whether a tumor is benign or malignant through diagnostic measures can greatly assist medical professionals in making informed decisions for treatment.
+This project is an automated machine learning-based system designed to predict whether a breast cancer tumor is malignant or benign based on diagnostic features.
+The system uses a dataset containing various measurements related to tumor cells and applies machine learning algorithms to classify these tumors.

+## Primary Goal
 This project focuses on building a machine learning-based system to classify breast cancer tumors as malignant or benign.
 Using a dataset with features derived from breast mass measurements, four machine learning models were implemented:
 - Logistic Regression (achieved the best accuracy)
 - Support Vector Machine (SVM) (achieved the best accuracy)
 - Random Forest
 - Decision Tree

-The top-performing models, Logistic Regression and SVM, were deployed using Flask.
+The top-performing models, Logistic Regression and SVM, Logistic Regression was deployed using Flask.

 ---